 Strong climate warming, observed especially at these latitudes, has led to substantially enhanced melting of permafrost.
 Consequences are clearly observable also at the Creamer’s field, where the slumping has become exceptional, especially after mid 1980s, forcing repeated rerouting of the trails.

 Other interesting features of the ground’s freezing-thawing cycle in Alaska are seasonal wetlands.
 Depending on the season, at the same location it is possible to find snow and frozen ground, or a lake/pond flooded with melting water, or a dry meadow for a nice walk.
 While in winter the ground is frozen, snow and permafrost melt associated to warmer spring temperatures flood fields.
-Only in summer, water can infiltrate into the soil and wetlands become dry.
+Only in summer water can infiltrate into the soil and wetlands become dry.
 This was something new for us.
 After a couple of walks, we realized that, in Alaska, even if you go for a small, after-lunch walk along ballerina/sandal trails, you should either wear boots or take into account to have wet feet sooner or later.

 Black spruce (Picea Mariana-Picea-Pinaceae), white spruce (Picea Glauca-Picea-Pinaceae), tamarack (larix laricina-Larix-Pinaceae), paper bearch (betula papyrifera-betula-betulaceae), aspen (populus tremuloides-populus-silicaceae), balsam poplar (populus balsamifera-populus-silicaceae) (specie-genere-famiglia, species-genus-family).